Facebook Twitter LinkedIn youtube

 Justyna Graves, RPN CIC, is a Registered Practical Nurse for Halton Healthcare, her career started as a cardiology nurse where she grew a passion in infection control.
 She volunteered and later became the Infection Control Coordinator and special projects in Halton Healthcare, spearheading and leading their Hand Hygiene program.
 After working in infection control for 5 years she is the lead organizer of the Halton IPAC Hub and recently became CIC certified.

-IPAC-CSO Chapter Webmaster
+Chapter Webmaster

 IPAC CSO Secretary